 The man strapped the portable plant nursery onto his own back and grinned.
 “Didn’t you say you were in a hurry?
 I got it.”

 The man wrapped his arms around Hyouchuu’s waist and hoisted him onto the back of the horse.
-Hyouchuu managed to cling to the pommel.
+Hyouchuu clung to the pommel.
 The man tossed his own quilted blanket around Hyouchuu’s shoulders.
 “Wrap it tight so you don’t freeze to death!”

 He took hold of the reins and started walking.